wojcikpawel/PacmanRepository/README.md

 * [Inspiration](#inspiration)

 ## General Info🎉
-Popular simple packman game as a web application.
+Popular simple pacman game as a web application.

 ## Technologies🔧
 Project is created with: